MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/index.md

 ---
-title: Welcome to Dynamics 365 for Financials | Microsoft Docs
+title: Meet Dynamics 365 for Financials| Microsoft Docs
-description: Dynamics 365 for Financials is a business management solution for small and mid-sized organizations that automates and streamlines business processes and helps you manage your business.
-Signing up is easy, and you can migrate existing business data from your legacy system.
+description: Learn about capabilities and work scenarios in Dynamics 365 for Financials, a business management solution for small and mid-sized organisations.
-services: project-madeira
-documentationcenter:
 author: SusanneWindfeldPedersen
 ms.service: dynamics365-financials
 ms.topic: get-started-article